etoromol/aws-single-node/README.md

 ## Deployment

-6. Once you have your infrastructure ready, start with the deployment:
+6. Once your infrastructure ready, start with the deployment:
 ```bash
 terraform apply
 ```